ntnu-blackandbrown/clozet/README_IDATT2105_Semesterprosjekt2025.md

    - Send test messages between users
    - Monitor real-time WebSocket communication

-For detailed information on WebSocket testing methodology and best practices, refer to the [WebSocket Testing Guide](docs/websocket%20testing.pdf) in the docs folder.
+For detailed information on WebSocket testing, refer to the [WebSocket Testing Guide](websocket%20testing.pdf) in the project root.

-### Test Environment Configuration
-- H2 in-memory database for backend tests
-- Environment-specific configurations
-- TypeScript type checking for frontend
-- ESLint and Prettier for code quality

 ## Project Members
 - Names and roles